yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 **A Note on SSH**

-SSH is typically used for remote access (we'll use it a little later to access our VPS).
-However you need a static IP in order to use it.
+SSH is typically used for remote access (we'll use it a little later to access our VPS from our Pi).
+However you need a static IP in order to use it if you want to access the Pi via SSH.

 My Pi's run on my home network behind my router and so don't have a static external IP.
-For remote access I just run Teamviewer for Rasbian (instructions on how to do this at the end of the guide).
+For remote access to the Pi's I just run Teamviewer for Rasbian (instructions on how to do this at the end of the guide).

-If you want to activate SSH you can look at the instructions on this page - https://www.raspberrypi.org/documentation/configuration/security.md.
+If you want to activate SSH on yoru Pi so that you can access it via SSH, you can look at the instructions on this page - https://www.raspberrypi.org/documentation/configuration/security.md.

 IMO however SSH is not necessary for this setup.